UFO VPN Review and Pricing Guide 2025: Is This VPN Safe?

 UFO VPN Free Features

 We began our tests with the UFO VPN Free.
 At first glance, it’s an impressive VPN free trial.
 It protects one device per account, connects to all servers that are tagged “Free,” and has fast server networks based on their latency shown in the app.
-After a few initial tests, we confirmed that UFO VPN Free is indeed fast, averaging about 45 Mbps on our 50 Mbps internet connection.
+After a few initial tests, we confirmed that UFO VPN Free is indeed fast, maintaining about 80 percent of our normal internet speed during testing.

 It also limits you to one device per account, whereas the premium version can protect up to five devices.
 And lastly, the free version is ad-supported.
-Everytime we connected on our Android phone, it showed us a 30-second unskippable ad, and the Windows and iOS apps had ad banners, as well.
+Every time we connected on our Android phone, it displayed a 30-second unskippable video ad, while the Windows and iOS apps featured persistent banner advertisements.

 UFO VPN Subscription Costs